EliaKobayashi/Dietary_Application_Project/README.md

             row_data=query
         )
 ```
-Using MDDataTable, the position and size of the table on the screen is determined first.
-Then, the attributes of the nutrient table is written inside the [] next to the "column_date=".
-The attributes wrriten above should match the spelling and the order of the attributes in the table.
-The data in the rows of the table in the screen should match all the values of the nutrient table.
-To do so, I put all query information in the "row_data".
+In order to display the nutrient table, which is a requirement in the sucess criteria, the size of it on the screen has to be determined.
+Next, the columns of the table (attributes) has to be displayed.
+To do so, the name of the attributes along with the number of pixels required is written in the object called "column_data".
+Then, the values of each attribute in the data table must be displayed in the table on the screen.
+A method called query in the database class is inputted as the row_data.
+After these three steps, the nutrient table from the database is displayed onto the TableScreen.

 ```.py
     #The function to calculate the total and average calories